penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

 ???+ note
     The `NodeAddress` must match the IP or FQDN name of the Zabbix server node.
-    Without this parameter the Zabbix front-end is unable to connect to the active nodde.
+    Without this parameter the Zabbix front-end is unable to connect to the active node.
 The result will be that the frontend is unable to display the status the queue and other information.

 ### Verifying the Configuration